-In accordance with local Information Sharing protocols, we will ensure that information is shared securely and sensitively.
+In accordance with legislation and local Information Sharing protocols, we will ensure that information is shared securely and sensitively.
 Information will only be shared with other services where it is deemed necessary and proportionate to ensure that children and young people are safe and receive the right service.
+In all circumstances, the safety of the child will be the paramount concern.

-Schools will seek advice from Social Care when they have reasonable cause to suspect a child may be suffering or likely to suffer significant harm.
+Schools will contact Children's Social Care when they have reasonable cause to suspect a child may be suffering or likely to suffer significant harm.
 Occasionally, concerns are passed on which are later shown to be unfounded.
-Parents/carers will appreciate that the member of staff in the school with responsibility for child protection (known as the Designated Safeguarding Lead -Mrs Maria-Anne Higgins) was carrying out their responsibilities in accordance with the law and acting in the best interests of all children. r Section 3 (5) of the Children Act 1989, schools or any person who has care of a child "may....do what is reasonable in all the circumstances of the case for the purpose of safeguarding or promoting the child's welfare".
-This means that on rare occasions, a school may need to "hold" a child in school whilst Social Care and the police investigate any concerns further.
+Parents/carers will appreciate that the member of staff in the school with responsibility for child protection (known as the Designated Safeguarding Lead (Mrs Maria-Anne Higgins or Deputy Designated Safeguarding Lead) was carrying out their responsibilities in accordance with the law and acting in the best interests of all children.

+Under Section 3 (5) of the Children Act 1989, any person who has care of a child "may....do what is reasonable in all the circumstances of the case for the purpose of safeguarding or promoting the child's welfare".
+This means that on rare occasions, a school may need to "hold" a child in school whilst Social Care and the Police investigate any concerns further.